28 Day Rainfall Forecast

 Central 28-day Rainfall Forecast

-The hemispheric long wave pattern has remained stable in recent weeks.
+The hemispheric long wave pattern has been relatively fast moving in recent weeks.
 There are five main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, eastern Australia, the southeast Pacific, and South America.
+Currently the most significant troughs are near the longitudes of the Indian Ocean, eastern Australia, the south Pacific, the southeast Pacific, and the Atlantic Ocean.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 22 August to 26 August, 29 August to 2 September, and 5 September to 9 September.
-Rain events originating in the tropics and moving south are possible about 26 August to 30 August, and 16 September to 20 September.
-Over Western Australia the strongest cold fronts should occur about 19 August to 23 August, 29 August to 2 September, and 3 September to 7 September.Forecast Explanation
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 17 July to 21 July, 21 July to 25 July, and 2 August to 6 August.
+Rain events originating in the tropics and moving south are possible about 26 July to 30 July, 31 July to 4 August, and 7 August to 11 August.
+Over Western Australia the strongest cold fronts should occur about 17 July to 21 July, 21 July to 25 July, and 2 August to 6 August.Forecast Explanation

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.